maestroh1git/Flight-Insurance-Dapp/README.md

 # FlightSurety

-FlightSurety is a sample application project for Udacity's Blockchain course.

 ## Install

 This repository contains Smart Contract code in Solidity (using Truffle), tests (also using Truffle), dApp scaffolding (using HTML, CSS and JS) and server app scaffolding.